nxvtej/vercel/helper/docs.md

 docker file hai container k liye or entry point dene k liye

     main file entry point hai, jo clone krega or fer script file ko run kr dega

+now after script from build server

+    create S3 bucket
+    make it public via policy
+    get the bucket name
+    add to code
+    create IAM user give admin access to it so data can be added via this credentials

+next step after creating user in aws add credentials from there configure aws configure then use command aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin 010526262167.dkr.ecr.ap-southeast-2.amazonaws.com
+ Login Succeeded

+now ready to shot to aws

+now configured useer and docker with aws

+now locally build image using docker build and then push docker build -t vercel-100xnvai .

+After the build completes, tag your image so you can push the image to this repository:

+docker tag vercel-100xnavi:latest 010526262167.dkr.ecr.ap-southeast-2.amazonaws.com/vercel-100xnavi:latest

+nexct step

+Run the following command to push this image to your newly created AWS repository:

+docker push 010526262167.dkr.ecr.ap-southeast-2.amazonaws.com/vercel-100xnavi:latest

+next step

+STEP 3:
+when done with pushing image

+go to ECS and create cluster and then try something something

+now i have pushed

+STEP: ECS (create cluster service where my containers will run) create cluster create task then inside task assign image URI to it

+check if one task is working or not